-I developed these principles as part of my brokerage activities in order to minimise risks and maximise results.
+I have developed these principles as part of my brokerage activities in order to maximise results and minimise risks.

-They allowed me to attract high profile people in different geographies, gain their trust, and get top business opportunities.
+They have allowed me to attract high profile people from various geographies, gain their trust, and source top business opportunities.

-The more I gain experience the more I improve my decision-making principles, as trust is fundamental in deal making.
+The more I gain experience the more I improve these decision-making principles, as trust is fundamental in deal-making.

 The client complies with the law.

-I have a direct access to the client (e.g., seller, buyer, or decision-maker).
+I have a direct access to the client (e.g., seller, buyer, decision-maker).

 My compensation includes: